technqvi/SMartApp_ScriptDev/README.md

 ### [Notify Monthly PM To Admin](https://github.com/technqvi/SMartApp_ScriptDev/blob/main/PMToDoNotification/notify_monthly_pm.ipynb)
 * Notify all PM Tasks to Admin so that Admin can break down these PMs to team leads who are in charge of each PM task to complete by a given month.
-* Notify the remaining  PM Tasks that have not been completed yet by that month.
+* Notify the PM Tasks that have not been completed yet by that month.
 ### [SMart_SiteGrade_Report](https://github.com/technqvi/SMartApp_ScriptDev/tree/main/SMart_SiteGrade_Report)
 * Retrieve the following data such as storage, server,	software, network,	incident case, and request case of each company that Site managers are in charge of.
 * Take data to calculate the score and weight as the level of given ranges to find rank